raindogdance/FAQ/whirlpool.md

 # Post-Mix

+This 'account' consists of all the UTXOs that have completed at least one cycle.
+These UTXOs are available for spending from within Samourai Wallet or available to cycle again for greater privacy.

 ### What do I do now?
 If you have a post-mix UTXO you can spend it, or once all your pre-mix are done, you can remix them.

+Whirlpool has been designed with extensive privacy enhancing strategies that help make sure you do not undo the privacy gains of Whirlpool when you go to spend your UTXOs.

+It is advised that you keep your funds within Whirlpool and directly spend using your Samourai Wallet on an as needed basis.
+This will allow you to take advantage of our superior coin selection and post mix spending tools, making it very hard to accidentally undo the privacy gains of Whirlpool.

 ### How do I spend?

 To spend from post-mix whirlpool go to Samourai Wallet, go to the ☰ icon at the top right -> "spend from post-mix Whirlpool".
 You can then press ☰ again and click "Show unspent outputs" (once inside the "Spend from post-mix whirlpool" menu) to see all your UTXOs.

-### Sending to another Samourai Wallet user

-Sending to another Samourai Wallet user is the same as sending to any bitcoin address and the same privacy rules apply.
-However, some additional Post Mix spending tools are available only between Samourai Wallet users.
-An example of this is Stowaway, which is a CoinJoin with a trusted friend that doesn't look like a CoinJoin and masks the true amount spent on the blockchain.
+### Post-Mix Spending Fees

+None of the post-mix spending costs any additional fees.

 ### Where does the change go?

 UI on mobile has not been fully implemented.
 The change outputs went back to the post-mix account.
 If you load up your Whirlpool Desktop GUI you will see them in the post-mix tab, they will be greyed out.
 It is still "mixed", spending doesn't unmix it, especially if spent via STONEWALL at least.

 From the post-mix spend screen in Samourai you can view the UTXO list, and reveal the private keys for those change UTXOs.
 Additionally you can calculate the private keys for all your addresses (including whirlpool pre-mix and post-mix) from the Address Calculator in Settings > Troubleshooting.

-### Post-Mix Spending Fees

-None of the post-mix spending costs any additional fees.

 ### STONEWALL